Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 • Whisper Affirmations

-This is the stage where an unsupportive care provider may undermine your efforts.
-Needless interventions may be suggested or even forced upon you, knowing that you cannot resist nor make good choices.
-The birth companion is essential at this time in preventing this from happening.
+This is the stage where an unsupportive care provider may undermine efforts at a natural birth.
+Unnecessary interventions may be suggested or attempted without consent, as the ability to make decisions and verbalize wishes are limited in this phase.
+The birth companion is essential at this stage to act as the mother's advocate.
 If such interventions are suggested, have the birth companion start by asking why it's being suggested, what the options are, and if the situation is an emergency.
-If not, then take your time to evaluate your choices.
+If not, then take the necessary time to evaluate the choices before deciding on a course of action.

 Realize that most doctors and nurses have never seen a natural birth.
 They are not skilled in letting labor take its own course.
 They are trained to intervene at each stage, whether it's needed or not.
 This interference isn't usually coupled with bad intentions but is usually due to ignorance in normal birth.
-They have a hard time stepping back and letting labour unfold, especially since this takes longer than a managed birth.
-However, by refraining from unnecessary interventions, you minimize the risks to both you and your child.
+They have difficulty stepping back and letting labour unfold, especially as it takes longer than a managed birth.
+However, by refraining from unnecessary interventions, risks to both mother and child are minimized.

-Remember that transition is but a small part of the birth and the next phase, pushing, should bring welcome relief.
+Above all, remember that transition is but a small part of the birth, although the most challenging.
+The the next phase, pushing, should bring welcome relief.

 Online Childbirth Classes